shunnkou/SCAC/docs/index.md

 **Section X** presents cases where altruistic donation of human tissue and DNA are being used in contexts without adequate informed consent and for profit including genomic banks (Havasupai v.
 Arizona State University), umbilical cord banks, and milk banks.

-!!! note inline end
-	*Bracketed references in italics throughout the text refer to the HeLa Primer Powerpoint, and are linked to the SCAC website where that Powerpoint can be downloaded.*